Ascending aorta

 Gross anatomy

-It normally has only two branches (although technically these usually arise form the aortic root), the right coronary artery and the left coronary artery.
-These arise from the right and left aortic sinuses (of Valsalva) respectively, which (along with the non-coronary sinus) are out-pouchings of the aortic wall above each cusp of the aortic valve.
-Immediately above the three aortic sinuses, the normal tubular configuration of the aorta is attained - at the sinotubular junction.
+The ascending aorta normally only has two branches, the right coronary artery and the left coronary artery.
+Technically, these usually arise from the aortic root from the right and left aortic sinuses of Valsalva.
+They are, along with the non-coronary sinus, out-pouchings of the aortic wall above each cusp of the aortic valve.
+Immediately above the three aortic sinuses, the normal tubular configuration of the aorta is attained at the sinotubular junction.

 The ascending aorta ascends slightly towards the right of midline where it can be seen as part of the mediastinal outline on a chest radiograph.
 This should only be the case in the older ectatic or dilated artery.
 In a young patient, a prominent ascending aorta, especially when combined with signs of left ventricular hypertrophy should raise suspicion of aortic stenosis.